2015 Wootton Bassett rail incident: Subsequent incident and further ban

-On 2 October 2015, Black 5 steam locomotive 45231 Sherwood Forester was working a WCRC special through Doncaster when it was noticed that its TPWS had been isolated by the fireman.
-As a result, in November 2015 a further prohibition notice was issued to WCRC by the ORR, suspending further steam services operated by them.
+On 2 October 2015, Black 5 steam locomotive 45231 Sherwood Forester was working a WCR special through Doncaster when it was noticed that its TPWS had been isolated by the fireman.
+As a result, in November 2015 a further prohibition notice was issued to WCR by the ORR, suspending further steam services operated by them.
 It was reported that locomotives would need to have their TPWS modified to prevent the crew from being able to isolate it, before this suspension could be lifted.

-On 17 February 2016, the ORR served a Prohibition Notice on WCRC, citing a further seven incidents which had occurred since the SPAD at Wootton Bassett.
-The prohibition was to become effective from 18 February 2016 meaning that WCRC would "no longer be able to operate trains on the mainline network until such a time as [WCRC] can satisfy [the ORR] that its governance and operations meet industry practice and are fit for the scale of its operations".
-In addition the ORR found that the conditions for the revocation of WCRC's safety certificate had been met, which could have implications for WCRC's European train operator's licence.
+On 17 February 2016, the ORR served a Prohibition Notice on WCR, citing a further seven incidents which had occurred since the SPAD at Wootton Bassett.
+The prohibition was to become effective from 18 February 2016 meaning that WCR would "no longer be able to operate trains on the mainline network until such a time as [WCR] can satisfy [the ORR] that its governance and operations meet industry practice and are fit for the scale of its operations".
+In addition the ORR found that the conditions for the revocation of WCR's safety certificate had been met, which could have implications for WCR's European train operator's licence.
 This second prohibition was lifted on 23 March 2016.

 Prosecution

-On 9 December 2015, the ORR announced that WCRC and the driver of the train were to be prosecuted for offences contrary to the Health and Safety at Work Act 1974.
+On 9 December 2015, the ORR announced that WCR and the driver of the train were to be prosecuted for offences contrary to the Health and Safety at Work etc. Act 1974.
 An initial hearing was scheduled to be heard at Swindon Magistrates Court on 11 January 2016, but postponed until 20 January.
-When the case opened, neither the driver Melvyn Cox nor WCRC entered pleas.
-The case was committed to Swindon Crown Court, where it was scheduled to be heard on 19 February; unconditional bail was granted to Cox.
+When the case opened, neither the driver, nor WCR, entered pleas.
+The case was committed to Swindon Crown Court, where it was scheduled to be heard on 19 February; unconditional bail was granted to the driver.
 The case was subsequently postponed until 18 March, and then further postponed to an undisclosed date in May 2016.
 In late May, it was announced that the trial would begin on 27 June 2016.

-At the trial, both WCRC and Cox pleaded guilty.
-WCRC were fined £200,000 plus costs of £64,000.
+At the trial, both WCR and the driver pleaded guilty.
+WCR were fined £200,000 plus costs of £64,000.
 The fine imposed was half of the maximum that could have been imposed.
 This was decided by Judge Peter Blair QC after he took mitigating circumstances into account.
-Cox was sentenced to four months imprisonment, suspended for eighteen months.
+The driver was sentenced to four months imprisonment, suspended for eighteen months.
 He was also ordered to do 80 hours unpaid work.
-Cox's counsel stated in court that "he would never drive trains again".
+The driver's counsel stated in court that "he would never drive trains again".